nikkimoteva/unDecided/README.md

 - **React:** The project uses React, and we are using JSX to render to our frontend.
 We started our project using the create-react-app boilerplate code.
 We are also using many hooks throughout the project.
 - **Node and Express:** We are using Node to connect to our React frontend, and communicating (sending and receiving) data from out MongoDB database to display on our frontend.
 There are many examples of get/update/delete in server/server.js.
 - **MongoDB:** We are using MongoDB and the mongoose library to store users, jobs, and predictions information in our database so that we could retrieve them and showcase them to the user.
 - **Deployment:** We have deployed our project on Heroku.
 All the functionalities are present on the deployed application.
+We also have added github action so that any push to the main branch of our project would get deployed to our website.

 <hr/>